GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/besspinPhilosophy.md

 It is worth mentioning that the tool, the tests, the scoring mechanisms, etc. were developed using a non-secure baseline designs.
-All our *good scoring* mechanisms were based on our understanding of the philosophy of the TA-1 teams work and their reports, and they were designed based on the developers imagination and speculation.
+All our *good scoring* mechanisms were based on our understanding of the philosophy of the TA-1 teams work and their reports, and they were designed based on the developers' imagination and speculation.
 Enhancements and modifications are expected as the tool-suite is run on more processors with various secure features.

 ### OS vs CPU ###